 of the Red Cyclists

-Even in 1914, on the occasion of the 'Red Week' riot, between June 7th and 14th, the bicycle showed its usefulness for gathering and circulation of news, seen the isolation due to the sabotage of telephone and telegraph cables and railways.
+Even in 1914, on the occasion of the "Red Week" riot, between June 7th and 14th, the bicycle showed its usefulness for gathering and circulation of news, seen the isolation due to the sabotage of telephone and telegraph cables and railways.
 On the occasion, the fascist writer from Forlì Antonio Beltramelli saw in the use of bicycle to organise the workers' occupation of the city a new means of the siege laid by the "countryside" to the "city" (Baroncini).
+The Socialist Youth congress, scheduled for September 1914 in Reggio Emilia, was postponed due to the outbreak of war.

 The socialist journals published the advertising of «Carlo Marx» tyres, presented as the «tyre of Italian Socialists» and of «Ciclo Avanti! », whose trademark was registered on September 18th, 1913 by Alcyon Officine, of brothers Cesarani of Caravaggio (province of Bergamo), who probably were the same to publish, in the same year, the book of Antonio Lorenzini.
 An advertisement on the "Avanti!" on summer of 1913 declared, "No bicycle can, by elegance, by resistance, by fluidity, and by cheapness, be compared to the "Ciclo Avanti".
 A bicycle bound to spread rapidly throughout Italy, especially among workers".
 (Boschi)